dotincorp/dotpad-sample-code/Android/README.md

 # DotPadSDK Sample Code for Android

+## Overview
-* An app using the Android archive file from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
+* An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
 * Can perform simple controls on a Dot Pad connected via BLE

+## Directory
 ```
 ├── 1.1.0
 │   ├── DemoApp